Super Mario Bros. Special Front Cover (back cover)

 Then there are pipes in strange places implying a secret warp but leading nowhere!
 Meanwhile invisible coin blocks are placed at the most infuriating of places, so as you launch into what appears to be an open jumping areas, said block appears and sends you hurtling down a hole.
 It's like Hudson was intentionally trying to mess with your mind.
-There's also cameo appearances from the Hudson bee, plus enemies from Mario Bros. and Donkey Kong (Mario can even grab a DK hammer at one point).
+There are also cameo appearances from the Hudson bee, plus enemies from Mario Bros. and Donkey Kong.
+(Mario can even grab a DK hammer at one point.)

 For some reason Mario doesn't automatically enter the warp pipe at the end of level 1-1, and so the player must manually make him walk into it.
 Then there's the fiendish puzzles, such as in world 4-3, where you need to make both sides of an elevator drop off the string they are on, to make a platform appear two screens onwards.
 Failure to do so makes the stage impossible to finish.

 While the most fascinating to read about and contemplate, its sheer strangeness, the technical limitations, high difficulty and general glitchiness make it the least fun to play.
 YouTube user powerfulnana used to have over 20 videos, showing how to complete the game, but at the time of writing, their account has been suspended.
 NicoNico video would be a good place to sign up for videos.